Your weekly poem: THE WAY IT IS

 Resources:

-• In celebratuion of YOU and all your loved ones, this week’s song is CELEBRATION by Kool & The Gang
+• In celebration of YOU and all your loved ones, this week’s song is CELEBRATION by Kool & The Gang

 Your weekly poem: WHY I WAKE EARLY